Postpartum depression: Medication

 A 2010 review found few studies of medications for treating PPD noting small sample sizes and generally weak evidence.
 Some evidence suggests that mothers with PPD will respond similarly to people with major depressive disorder.
-There is low-certainty evidence which suggests that selective serotonin reuptake inhibitors (SSRIs) are effective treatment for PPD.
+There is low-certainty evidence which suggests that selective serotonin reuptake inhibitors (SSRIs) are an effective treatment for PPD.
 The first-line anti-depressant medication of choice is sertraline, an SSRI, as very little of it passes into the breast milk and, as a result, to the child.
 However, a recent study has found that adding sertraline to psychotherapy does not appear to confer any additional benefit.
-Therefore, it is not completely clear which antidepressants, if any, are most effective for treatment of PPD, and for whom antidepressants would be a better option than non-pharmacotherapy.
+Therefore, it is not completely clear which antidepressants, if any, are most effective for the treatment of PPD, and for whom antidepressants would be a better option than non-pharmacotherapy.

-Some studies show that hormone therapy may be effective in women with PPD, supported by the idea that the drop in estrogen and progesterone levels post-delivery contribute to depressive symptoms.
+Some studies show that hormone therapy may be effective in women with PPD, supported by the idea that the drop in estrogen and progesterone levels post-delivery contributes to depressive symptoms.
 However, there is some controversy with this form of treatment because estrogen should not be given to people who are at higher risk of blood clots, which include women up to 12 weeks after delivery.
 Additionally, none of the existing studies included women who were breastfeeding.
 However, there is some evidence that the use of estradiol patches might help with PPD symptoms.

-Oxytocin has been shown to be an effective anxiolytic and in some cases antidepressant treatment in men and women.
+Oxytocin is an effective anxiolytic and in some cases antidepressant treatment in men and women.
 Exogenous oxytocin has only been explored as a PPD treatment with rodents, but results are encouraging for potential application in humans.

 In 2019, the FDA approved brexanolone, a synthetic analog of the neurosteroid allopregnanolone, for use intravenously in postpartum depression.
 Allopregnanolone levels drop after giving birth, which may lead to women becoming depressed and anxious.
 Some trials have demonstrated an effect on PPD within 48 hours from the start of infusion.
 Other new allopregnanolone analogs under evaluation for use in the treatment of PPD include zuranolone and ganaxolone.

 Brexanolone has risks that can occur during administration, including excessive sedation and sudden loss of consciousness, and therefore has been approved under the Risk Evaluation and Mitigation Strategy (REMS) program.
-The mother is to enrolled prior to receiving the medication.
-It is only available to those at certified health care facilities with a health care provider who can continually monitor the patient.
-The infusion itself is a 60-hour, or 2.5 day, process.
+The mother is to be enrolled before receiving the medication.
+It is only available to those at certified healthcare facilities with a healthcare provider who can continually monitor the patient.
+The infusion itself is a 60-hour, or 2.5-day, process.
 People's oxygen levels are to be monitored with a pulse oximeter.
-Side effects of the medication include dry mouth, sleepiness, somnolence, flushing and loss of consciousness.
+Side effects of the medication include dry mouth, sleepiness, somnolence, flushing, and loss of consciousness.
 It is also important to monitor for early signs of suicidal thoughts or behaviors.

+In 2023, the FDA approved zuranolone, sold under the brand name Zurzuvae for treatment of postpartum depression.
+Zuranolone is administered through a pill, which is more convenient than brexanolone, which is administered through an intravenous injection.